FLBlagg/Stellaris-Mod-Updater/README.md

 - (OPTIONAL/ONLY IF USING BAT FILE) Replace 'C:/Users/...' in the bat file with the path to the python script

 # Place The File
-- Navigate to your Stellaris mod folder (Documents/Paradox Interactive/Stellaris/Mod) and drop the .py file directly into the folder.
+- Navigate to your Stellaris mod folder (Documents/Paradox Interactive/Stellaris/Mod)
+- Place the SMPU.py file directly into the folder.

 # Run The File
 - Double click the file